Gift of Growth Sale-mobile

 What is Docker?

-Docker is a containerization platform that is free and open source.
-It allows developers to package programs into containers, which are standardized executable components that combine application source code with the OS libraries and dependencies needed to run that code in any environment.
-Containers make distributing distributed programs easier, and they're becoming more popular as companies move to cloud-native development and hybrid multi-cloud settings.
+Docker is a free, open-source containerization platform that allows developers to package applications into containers.
+These standardized executable components combine application source code with the OS libraries and dependencies needed to run the code in any environment.
+Containers simplify the distribution of applications and are increasingly popular as companies shift to cloud-native development and hybrid multi-cloud environments.

-Containers have a lower capacity and require less start-up time than virtual machines, allowing significantly more containers to run on the same computational power as a single VM.
-As a result, server efficiencies improve, lowering server and licensing costs.
+Containerization supports "write once, run anywhere" programs, enhancing portability and vendor compatibility.
+Containers are lightweight, sharing the machine's OS kernel and eliminating the overhead of associating an OS with each application.
+They have a lower capacity and faster start-up time than virtual machines, enabling more containers to run on the same computational power as a single VM, thereby improving server efficiency and reducing costs.

 The following diagram depicts how containerized apps work.